Larin izbor

 Larin izbor (Lara's Choice) is a Croatian telenovela created by Jelena Veljača and written by Tomislav Hrpka.
 The series premiered on September 4, 2011 on Nova TV.
-Doris Pinčić and Ivan Herceg are main protagonists, while Ecija Ojdanić, Filip Juričić, Jagoda Kumrić, Marija Karan and Janko Popović Volarić are villains/ antagonists, with primer cast of Marija Kohn and Frane Perišin.
+Doris Pinčić and Ivan Herceg are main protagonists, while Ecija Ojdanić, Filip Juričić, Jagoda Kumrić, Sanja Popović and Janko Popović Volarić are villains/antagonists, with support cast of Marija Kohn and Frane Perišin.
 In Pakistan, the show was broadcast on Urdu 1 retitled Lara Ki Kahani.

 Synopsis

 Lara Božić is a young and simple girl who lives and works in Split.
 Although an educated musician, she works as an assistant cook at a catering service.
-Owners of the catering service offer her work as a waitress at Zlatar family banquet.
-Zlatar family is an aristocratic family.
-At a party Lara meets Jakov Zlatar, a young, well-brought up young man from a respectable family.
+Owners of the catering service offer her a job as a waitress at a Zlatar family banquet.
+The Zlatar family is an aristocratic family.
+At the banquet, Lara meets Jakov Zlatar, a young, well-raised young man from a respectable family.
 Jakov returned to Split after several years and his mother Nela had prepared a party in his honor.
-Jakov is not interested in the world that his mother and father try to impose, but he caught his eyes on a young girl.
+Jakov is not interested in the world that his mother and father try to impose on him, with the young girl catching his eye.
 Jakov and Lara fall in love at first sight and spend the evening together.
-After a passionate night in the garden, Nela catches them and expellees Lara from the Zlatar compound.
-Because he failed to prevent the act of his mother, Jakov feels embarrassed and asks Lara for forgiveness.
+After a passionate night in the garden, Nela catches them and expels Lara from the Zlatar property.
+Because he failed to prevent his mother's act, Jakov feels embarrassed and asks Lara for forgiveness.

-Nela Zlatar is a proud woman obsessed with the image of the family and the continuation of esteemed lineage Zlatar.
-She is convinced that Lara approached Jakov only to enter their family and to destroy Jakov's career as a successful captain.
-Jakov needs to leave for work abroad but before his departure, he proposes Lara.
+Nela Zlatar is a proud woman obsessed with the family's image and the continuation of the respected Zlatar bloodline.
+She is convinced that Lara approached Jakov only to enter their family and to destroy Jakov's career as a successful sea captain.
+Jakov needs to leave for work abroad but before his departure, he proposes to Lara.
 The two get married.
 Jakov brings Lara back into the Zlatar house and tells everyone that Lara is now his legal wife.
 Lara's world starts to change dramatically.
-She is left to the mercy of Nela and Jakov's younger sister Nicole.
+She is left to the mercy of Nela and Jakov's younger sister Nikol.